Arianee/arianee-sdk/packages/creator/README.md

 #### `destroySmartAsset`

-A method to destroy a smart asset owned by the creator address.
+A method to destroy a smart asset owned by the core address.

 ```typescript
 public async destroySmartAsset(